 Fulvous Whistling Ducks: Dendrocygna bicolor

 Separate populations of fulvous whistling ducks occur in Asia, Africa, Madagascar, South America, and North America.
 Prior to about 30 years ago, fulvous whistling ducks did not nest in Florida.
-Today, nesting fulvous whistling ducks are abundant in South Florida where rice is grown.
-In winter, many fly south, apparently to Cuba.
+Today, nesting fulvous whistling ducks are abundant in rice-growing, freshwater wetland areas of south Florida.
+In winter, many fly south.

-To promote good management for fulvous whistling ducks (and mottled ducks, the Waterfowl Management Staff encourages shallow flooding of fallow agricultural fields and rice culture in place of sugar cane.
-Below are some pictures of fulvous whistling duck nests in flooded rice fields in the Everglades Agricultural Area of Florida.
+To promote good management for fulvous whistling ducks in Florida, waterfowl management staff encourages shallow flooding of fallow agricultural fields and rice culture in place of sugar cane.

 Image Credit: Stamp art